 I choose JSU over Xavier and Tougaloo because I wanted to be a third generation graduate from JSU.
 But it wasn't a question that I was going to attend an HBCU.
 My Goal met! (grandmother Violet Williams 1952 my father Theodore R. Williams, Jr. 1964 and Me 1991) all JSU.

 My experience at Jackson State was like no other in life.
 I was educated not only in class but outside of class.
-Being from a predominantly Caucasian high school it brought about a since of pride for my race and for my school.
+Being from a predominantly Caucasian high school it brought about a sense of pride for my race and for my school.
 It's a pride that only a HBCU grad can relate and or appreciate.
 Now, when I look back over my life one of my most exciting enjoyable AND productive times in my life, is my time at JSU!!!!

 I literally made lifetime friendships while attending Jackson State.
 Not just friends from pledging but friends from the other walks I took at JSU.